 Waldorf schools often claim to be non-denominational, but this is untrue.
 They serve the denomination called Anthroposophy.
 The links between Waldorf and Anthroposophy are fundamental.
 The schools exist to spread Anthroposophy.
 As Steiner said, "One of the most important facts about the background of the Waldorf School is that we were in a position to make the anthroposophical movement a relatively large one.
 The anthroposophical movement has become a large one." — Rudolf Steiner, RUDOLF STEINER IN THE WALDORF SCHOOL (Anthroposophic Press, 1996), p.156.

-When parents realize the Waldorf schools are religious, they generally assume that the religion involved in Christianity, since Christ is such an important figure in Anthroposophy.
+When parents realize that Waldorf schools are religious, they generally assume that the religion involved in Christianity, since Christ is such an important figure in Anthroposophy.
 But the Waldorf Christ is not the Christ of Christianity.
-The Christ Steiner described is pagan god, specifically the Sun God.
+The Christ Steiner described is a pagan god, specifically the Sun God.
 Whereas Christians believe that the Father, Son, and Holy Ghost are persons of a single God, Steiner taught that they are three separate gods.
 "The highest Ruler of Saturn, the Ego Spirit, appears to us as the Father God, and the highest Ruler of Sun, the Sun-God, as the Christ.
-Similarly the Ruler of the Moon stage of Earth appears to us as the Holy Spirit with his hosts known in Christian esotericism as the Messengers of the Godhead, the angels." — Rudolf Steiner, ROSICRUCIAN WISDOM (Rudolf Steiner Press, 2000), p.
+Similarly the Ruler of the Moon stage of Earth appears to us as the Holy Spirit...." — Rudolf Steiner, ROSICRUCIAN WISDOM (Rudolf Steiner Press, 2000), p.
 100.

-The easiest way to grasp that Waldorf schools are religious is to consider the prayers that the students, led by their teachers, recite in unison at the start of each school days.
+The easiest way to grasp that Waldorf schools are religious is to consider the prayers that the students, led by their teachers, typically recite in unison at the start of each school day.
 Steiner wrote these prayers.
 Here they are: